emersyx/emersyx_i2t/README.md

 # emersyx_i2t [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url] [![GoDoc][godoc-img]][godoc-url]

-IRC to Telegram event processor for emersyx.
+This is an emersyx processor which forwards messages between IRC channels and Telegram groups.
+It acts as a traditional bridge between the two chat services.

-## Build
+## Usage

 Source files in `emi2t` provide the implementation of the go plugin.
 The plugin can be built by running `make`.
 The resulting `emi2t.so` file can then be used by emersyx core.